aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 `connect` is a higher order component (HOC) that wraps our `CounterButton` component to give it access to the store.

-It's first argument is a function that we pass in to retrieve data from the store.
-We don't need to access any properties from the store in this component so we pass in `null`.
+Its first argument is a function that we pass in to retrieve data from the store.
+We don't need to access any data from the store in this component so we pass in `null`.

 The second argument is an object of functions we want to dispatch from the component.
 We are passing in our `clickButton` function.